Rare Bird Books, Ornithology

 Nissen 872, BMNH p1913, Anker 469: "The fine plates were executed from drawings by J. G. Keulemanns".
 Zimmer p588, Wood p566: "The information in this excellent work is derived chiefly from a collection of nearly a thousand skins of birds".
 The author travelled extensively in the Nile area and was able to observe the birds first-hand.
 Some of the birds are illustrated here for the first time.

 SMITH, George A.; Lovebirds and Related Parrots.
-London, Paul Elek, [1979], First edition, Limited Edition of 350 copies produced for the Parrot Society, this being #6, large 8vo [25 x 18 cm]; x, 180 pp, 30 color photo plates, 18 line drawings including distribution maps, bibliog, index, orig simulated leather covers with gilt lettering on front cover and spine, orig matching slipcase, orig ribbon bookmark, fine and clean copy of the Parrot Society Edition, the true first edition.
+London, Paul Elek, [1979], First edition, Limited Edition of 350 copies produced for the Parrot Society, this being #6, large 8vo [25 x 18 cm]; x, 180 pp, 30 color photo plates, 18 line drawings including distribution maps, bibliog, index, original simulated leather covers with gilt lettering on front cover and spine, original matching slipcase, original ribbon bookmark, fine and clean copy of the Parrot Society Edition, the true first edition.

 A comprehensive work covering all aspects including husbandry, housing, breeding, behaviour, genetics, descriptions of species, etc, with good photos.